Two Ways to Sync Contacts from Android to Gmail

 - If it is already on and is still not working, try toggling the option on and off a few times.

 Make sure that you have an active Internet connection, and that background data is switched off.
-The importance of checking your Internet connection before proceeding to more extreme measures for all issue cannot be ignored.
-The issues that may be disturbing you might be due to an issue with your device’s connection to the Internet
+The importance of checking your Internet connection before proceeding to more extreme measures for all issues cannot be ignored.
+The issues that may be disturbing you might be due to an issue with your device's connection to the Internet

 - Switch Off and Switch On your Data Connection.